dfinity/motoko/guide/style.md

 ### Picking Types

+* Use `Nat` for any integral value that cannot be negative.

+* Use fixed-width `NatN` or `IntN` only when storing many values and space usage matters, or when matching types imposed by external requirements, such as other canisters.

+* Use `WordN` only when bit-fiddling requires the low-level interpretation of a number as a vector of bits.

 * Use return type `()` for functions whose primary purpose is to mutate state or cause other side effects.

   ```